 The mature fruits develop from July through October.

-The time of year you would expect to find Velvet Panic Grass fruiting in New York.
+The time of year you would expect to find Velvet Rosette Grass fruiting in New York.

 Dichanthelium scoparium (Lam.)
 Gould